foodcoopshop/foodcoopshop.github.io/en/installation-guide.md

 {: .warning-title }
 > Warning
 >
-> The Urls in this section depend on your installation language and therefore may be different for you.
-The urls are constructed from translation-settings which can be found in the "/resources/locale/country_CULTURE/default.po" file under the keys "route_sign_in" and "route_request_new_password".
+> The urls in this section depend on the locale of your installation and therefore may be different for you.
+The urls are constructed from translatio -settings which can be found in the "/resources/locale/country_CULTURE/default.po" file under the keys "route_sign_in" and "route_request_new_password".
 Example for "de_DE":
 > * Sign-in: https://yourdomain.tld/anmelden
 > * Request-new-password: https://yourdomain.tld/neues-passwort-anfordern